 Wire.read(); // Receives a byte

-Wire.onReceive(handler); // Registers a callback function when receiving data
+Wire.onReceive(handler); // Registers a callback function upon receiving data

-Wire.onRequest(handler); // Registers a callback function when requesting data
+Wire.onRequest(handler); // Registers a callback function upon requesting data

-There are other more advanced libraries than Wire.h to handle the I2C bus, such as I2Cdevlib or I2C library.
+There are other more advanced libraries than Wire.h to manage the I2C bus, such as I2Cdevlib or I2C library.

 I2C Scanner

-In an ideal world, we would know the address of the device we bought.
-But sometimes, especially when buying from Chinese sellers, the manufacturer does not provide us with the device address or even provides it incorrectly.
+In an ideal world we would know the address of the device we bought.
+But sometimes, especially when buying from Chinese vendors, the manufacturer does not provide us with the device’s address or even provides it incorrectly.

-This is a common and not worrying situation.
-For this purpose, we have a sketch called “I2C Scanner” that performs a scan of all possible bus addresses, and displays the result if a device is found at the address.
+This is a common and not concerning circumstance.
+For this we have a sketch called “I2C Scanner” that scans all possible addresses on the bus, and shows the result if it finds a device at the address.

 The I2C scanner sketch is available at this link, or you can use the following reduced and translated version.